 Learn About Santa Fe

-47. The Museum of Spanish Colonial Art – Home to art pieces dating back to the Middle Ages, the Museum of Spanish Colonial Art strives to tell the story of how the Hispanic culture that influenced New Mexico evolved over time through various mediums and over 3,000 artifacts.
+45. The Museum of Spanish Colonial Art – Home to art pieces dating back to the Middle Ages.
+The Museum of Spanish Colonial Art strives to tell the story of how the Hispanic culture that influenced New Mexico evolved over time through various mediums and over 3,000 artifacts.

-50. The Wheelwright Museum of the American Indian – See historic and local Native American artwork at the Wheelwright Museum of the American Indian.
+48. The Wheelwright Museum of the American Indian – See historic and local Native American artwork.
 It’s also home to the oldest collection of Pueblo and Navajo jewelry in the world!

-51. The Museum of Indian Arts and Culture – Take a deep dive into Native American culture through artifacts from across the globe.
+49. The Museum of Indian Arts and Culture – Take a deep dive into Native American culture through artifacts.
 Learn about the methodical creation of Puebloan pottery, the cultural significance of certain animals, and the reimagination of traditional Native American creations through art created by current artists.

-52. Museum of International Folk Art – A collection of over 130,000 artifacts, you’ll find an in-depth history of folk art from over 100 countries.
+50. Museum of International Folk Art – A collection of over 130,000 artifacts.
+You’ll find an in-depth history of folk art from over 100 countries.
 You’ll see art and historically functional items made from a wide variety of mediums, along with exhibits that cover regionally specific topics, such as fashion, history, music, and folklore.

 Top-Rated Attractions in Santa Fe